-Eurofins routinely tests for either 3 or 7 species:
+Eurofins routinely tests for 3, 7 or 8 species:

 Eurofins meat species testing is an accredited, semi-quantitative test on the basis of Real-Time PCR and DNA sequencing.
 The combination of two independent DNA methods together with long-term experience in this testing area, allows Eurofins to reliably determine contaminations of foreign DNA of < 1 % in relation to the DNA amount.

 The DNA tests are applicable to various matrices and include raw, processed and cooked product.
 Methods are also available for analysis of highly processed meats where the DNA may be significantly degraded.